Learn how to co-sleep safely while supporting breastfeeding and better sleep for everyone.

 Certain situations increase the risk of SUDI when co-sleeping:

-- Other people or pets in the bed: Babies should only share a sleep surface with a parent, not siblings or pets.
+- Babies should only share a sleep surface with a parent or caregiver, not siblings or pets.

 - Formula feeding: Formula-fed babies are safer sleeping in their own space next to your bed.